 College is a time for learning and growing: socially, culturally, educationally, and financially.
 The latter often takes place outside the classroom, where students living far from home learn to budget for textbooks, food, and nights out.
-Part fo the financial education of the college years comes from credit cards – which can have an impact for several years after.
+Part fo the financial education of the college years comes from credit cards – which can have an impact for several years.
 Learning to use these tools is essential for getting the most out of your budget – and building your credit score.
 Here’s our comprehensive guide to building credit during college: Credit 101.

 What Is a Good Credit Score for a Student?

 Students tend to have a shorter credit history than other credit card users.
 Because of this inexperience, student credit scores usually fall within the “fair” credit score range.
 A fair credit score is a credit score between 630 and 689 on the FICO scoring model.
 This model ranges from 300 to 850, with higher scores being better than lower ones.

 300 – 629

 Many students fall into the “fair” category, as their credit experience is limited or non-existent (no credit history).
 Typically, the only experience with credit most students have is through student loans, which are a form of installment loan.
 But since they probably have not made payments towards those loans, their payment history is limited, hence the “fair” score, and not “bad.”